enceladus-labs/enceladus-labs/README.md

 The program principally aims to a) identify opportunities, b) match teams to opportunities, and c) manage an expert-led evaluation process for technical achievements.
 Financial awards or grants for technical achievements will be contributed from Enceladus Labs proprietary funds.

-Donations to LOL for the Moonshot Program are accepted at the 0L account: **2057BCFB0189B7FD0ABA7244BA271661**.
+Donations to Enceladus Labs for the Moonshot Program are accepted at the 0L account: **2057BCFB0189B7FD0ABA7244BA271661**.

 Donations will be used to fund awards of the program.
-For professional administration of the resources of the program LOL will retain an administrative fee up to 5% of the funds awarded to teams.
+For professional administration of the resources of the program Enceladus Labs will retain an administrative fee up to 5% of the funds awarded to teams.

 **Enceladus Labs will mark this address as a “CommunityWallet” on chain.
 By that we mean:**